pamo/pamo.github.io/pages/travel/in/mumbai/index.md

 @[instagram](sSxkGUJZN8)

 ### Art
-* [_expand on this_] -Street art walking []() in Bandra.
-The street art is sponsored by.
-There are other areas nearby with pieces the height of residential buildings in hotels but you run the risk of stepping into areas tourists rarely wander into.-
+* Visit street art and other murals fueled by the [ST+ART India](http://www.st-artindia.org/) organization in Bandra.
+There are other areas nearby with pieces the height of residential buildings in hotels but you run the risk of stepping into areas tourists rarely wander into.
+To find a lot of the art, I scoured the internet for articles like [this one](https://lbb.in/mumbai/street-art-mumbai-probably-missed/) to guide me.
 * Gallery hopping in the Fort precinct can be a hit or miss depending on whether or not the gallery is open that day.
 Don't be surprised if you have to ring a doorbell to get into some of them.
 The ones I managed to sneak into were:
 	* [project 88](https://foursquare.com/v/project-88/4d528f5a7ee1a35db82c9b34)
 	* [Gallery Maskara](https://foursquare.com/v/gallery-maskara/4b0587d4f964a5205ba322e3)